google/WebFundamentals/src/content/en/fundamentals/discovery-and-monetization/payment-request/payment-request-ux-considerations.md

 Some of the UI is customisable with some exceptions such as the colour of button and their respective text labels.

-NOTE: This example is for the Chrome browser.
+Note: This example is for the Chrome browser.
 Other browsers may contain different UI elements as well, or even labels for buttons such as ‘Pay’ and ‘Cancel’.